 Done!

-Now that we’ve seen how to create and run threads, let’s explore some practical scenarios where multithreading can be beneficial.
+Now that we know how to make and execute threads, let’s look at some real-life situations where multithreading can be useful.

 1. Web Scraping